haskell/cabal/README.md

   must be able to download and install all of the dependencies.
   (This is also checked by CI!)

-* `Cabal` has own compat and somehow fat prelude, in `Distribution.Compat.Prelude`, Use it for new modules as well.
+* `Cabal` has its own Prelude, in `Distribution.Compat.Prelude`, that provides a compatibility layer and exports some commonly used additional functions.
+Use it in all new modules.

 We like [this style guide][guide].